My Father's Shadow: Release

-The film had its world premiere at the Un Certain Regard section of the 2025 Cannes Film Festival on 18 May 2025 and North American Premier September 8 at the Toronto International Film Festival.
+The film had its world premiere at the Un Certain Regard section of the 2025 Cannes Film Festival on 18 May 2025 and North American Premiere in the Centrepiece section on September 8 at the Toronto International Film Festival.
 Its wide release in Nigerian cinemas followed on September 19.

-It will compete in the International competition section of the 56th International Film Festival of India in November 2025.
+It also screened in the International competition section of the 56th International Film Festival of India in November 2025 where it won the Silver Peacock Special Jury Award.

 The streaming service Mubi acquired distribution rights for North America, the U.K., Ireland, and Turkey in February 2025.
-The film is set to be released in the United Kingdom and Ireland on 6 February 2026.
+The film was released in the United Kingdom and Ireland on 6 February 2026.

 Reception

+On the review aggregator website Rotten Tomatoes, 98% of 82 critics' reviews are positive, with an average rating of 8.1/10.
+The website's consensus reads: "Weaving high-stakes political commentary with rich personal dynamics that are bolstered by Sope Dirisu's commanding performance, My Father's Shadow casts a highly promising light on feature-debut director Akinola Davies' future."
+On Metacritic, the film has a weighted average score of 85 out of 100 based on 17 critics, which the site labels as "universal acclaim".

 Early reviews following the film's premiere at Cannes from media such as Variety, Deadline Hollywood, The Guardian, IndieWire, and Screen Daily were widely favorable.
+David Friend of The Canadian Press said the film "evokes the gentle touch of Barry Jenkins’ 'Moonlight.'"

+Caryn James and Nicholas Barber of BBC named it one of the best films of 2026.

 Accolades

 The film received 12 nominations for the British Independent Film Awards 2025, including best British independent film and director.